thogiti/thogiti.github.io/_posts/2025-02-05-How-Erasure-Coding-Works-Solana.md

 # Turbine: Solana’s Block Propagation Protocol

-Turbine is the mechanism by which shreds (both data and coding) are broadcast to all validators.
+Turbine is the mechanism by which shreds (both data and coding) are broadcasted to all validators.
 The central idea is to organize the network in a tree rather than relying on a “one-to-all” or simple gossip mechanism.
 By doing so, Solana alleviates the bandwidth burden on any single node and improves scalability.

-## Turbine Tree: Root Nodes, Layer Formation, and Fallback
+## Turbine Tree: Root Nodes, and Layer Formation

 When the leader finishes generating and erasure-coding a shred group, it sends those shreds in a network packet to a special root node.
 This root node is responsible for figuring out which validators will participate in the first layer of data relay.
 The overall process includes: